erik78se/layer-pyapp-snapped/tutorial-charm-with-layer-snap.md

 * Create a simple juju charm with "[layer-snap]"

 ## Why juju charms + SNAP ?
-SNAP packages are universal to any linux distribution.
-This means that you can deploy your application on ANY linux distribution without having to re-package for each distro.
+SNAP packages are _universal to Linux_.
+This means that we can deploy our snapped applications without having to re-package for every linux distribution our users prefer, like ubuntu, debian, raspbian, NI Linux Real-Time distribution or centos.
+Great news for every DevOps team!

-A specifically interesting use-case of [SNAP:s] and JUJU are for "IoT applications".
-IoT benefit heavily from the SNAP format and having a good means to deploy them:
+A specifically interesting use-case of [SNAP:s] are for "IoT applications".
+The reasons for that are:

 1. SNAPs do atomic upgrades.
 2. SNAPs are OS agnostic.
 3. SNAPs has a very secure confinement.
-4. IoT lives often in complex systems where service orchestration is needed (juju).
+4. SNAPs can be made very independent of its execution environment.

-All in all, SNAP:s and deployment with JUJU makes life easier any development scenario.
+Using JUJU for development and deployment of IoT SNAPs will get your IoT applications ready for the world!

-## The SNAP
+## The "pyapp" SNAP
-You will use a training SNAP I have created for you: [pyapp].
+We will use a training SNAP I have created for us: [pyapp].
 The pyapp application is a python3 application that writes a simple message to stdout and loggs a few messages to syslog.

 The code for [pyapp] is available here: [snap-pyapp]

-You can easily install it to test it if you like:
+We can easily install it to test it:
 ```bash
 sudo snap install pyapp --devmode
 pyapp.run
 ```

-## Create a charm & include "layer-snap".
+## Create a new charm & include "layer-snap".
-I call my charm "pyapp-snapped" (Recall from earlier tutorials that the layer- prefix is to indicate this is a reactive charm.)
-Feel free to use your own cooler name.
+I called my charm "pyapp-snapped" (Recall from earlier tutorials that the layer- prefix is to indicate this is a reactive charm.)
+Feel free to use a cooler name for yours if you like.

 ```bash
 snapcaft create layer-pyapp-snapped